Is Atheism Logical?

 5. This uncaused cause which transcends physical reality is a description of God.

 2. Life Comes From Life

 Atheism is simply not a viable option for most rational people.
 It is interesting that no one would look at a house and say that it just came into existence.
 It had to have a designer and a builder.
-However, seemingly bright men and women, can look at this universe in which we live and say that it only has an "appearance" of design.
+However, seemingly bright men and women can look at this universe in which we live and say that it only has an "appearance" of design.
 It really came to be the way it is over billions of years, totally without a person of intelligence behind it.
-Well, I guess you are free to believe in whatever you like, but stop saying that there is no evidence for the existence of a creator.
-Design is all around us.
+Well, I guess you are free to believe in whatever you like but stop saying that there is no evidence for the existence of a creator.
+The evidence of design is all around us.
 Denying it will not make it go away.